The Changeling Hypothesis:

 Small wonder that he was determined to destroy Lucius’s wife and child once Lucius had managed to hide himself away in Azkaban.

-Or had Tom just not thought it through that far, and not known that there was a way for the revenant to escape from the book?
+Or had Tom just not thought it through that far, and not known that there would be a way for the revenant to escape from the book?

-I suspect we will never be told the answer to that.
+I suspect we will never be given an answer to that.